9ny4/Discord-bot-with-Javascript/README.md

 This is a simple Discord bot built with JavaScript.
 It supports several commands and features to interact with users on a Discord server.

-## Features

-- Responds to `!ping` messages with the bot's ping.
-- Supports slash commands:
-  - `/ping`: Replies with the bot's ping.
-  - `/add`: Adds two numbers together.
-  - `/embed`: Sends an embed message.
-  - `/silent`: Sends a silent embed message.
-- Assigns and removes roles using buttons.

 ## Commands

 ### Message Commands